What is a SWIFT IBAN?

 SWIFT codes follow a specific format.
 Particularly, they consist of a combination of numbers and letters, and they are either 8 or 11 characters long, depending on which bank office they refer to.

-They contain information that helps identify who we are, as well as where in the world we are – in which country, city and what bank and branch we use.
-Therefore, the financial institution will know to which account the money need to be sent to.
+SWIFT codes contain information that helps identify who we are, as well as where in the world we are – in which country, city and what bank and branch we use.
+Therefore, the financial institution will know which account the money need to be sent to.

 Bank Code: The first 4 letters (A-Z) represent the bank.